wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

 ### Systemd file-max (LimitNOFILE)

 When running Nginx with [systemd][systemd], you’ll notice the Nginx processes aren’t showing the 1M file-max limit available.
+That’s because a process can set it’s own ulimit, and Systemd defaults to a low limit.
 To fix that, add `LimitNOFILE=1000000` to your `/etc/systemd/system/nginx.service` file under the `[Service]` block:

 ```